 But you still may wonder what to do when you’re waiting for God to direct you.
 Right now, you may just have to deal with a difficult job or a cramped house or a complicated task.
 Maybe now is the time for you to just be still and listen for His voice.

-God will restore you when you feel weary.
-You can rest assured that His plans are best, and He will tell you what you need to know when you need to know it.
+You can rest assured that God’s plans are best.
+He will tell you what you need to know when you need to know it.
 We can’t see the big picture, and some things might not make sense right now.